sav-che/TL-2/Authors/Sieber, Franz Wilhelm {std. Sieber}.md

-> [!cite] BHL link: this entry starts at [page 582](https://www.biodiversitylibrary.org/item/104077#page/596/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 582](https://www.biodiversitylibrary.org/page/33333721) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Sieber, Franz Wilhelm (1789-1844), Bohemian botanist, traveller and plant collector; travelled in Austria and Italy 1811-1812; studied medicine in Praha 1814-1816; travelled to Crete, Egypt and Palestine 1817-1818; travelled around the world 1822-1825, collecting especially in S. Africa, Mauritius and Australia 1822-1824; from 1830-1844 in a psychiatric asylum in Praha. (*Sieber*).
+Sieber, Franz Wilhelm (1789-1844), Bohemian botanist, traveller and plant collector; travelled in Austria and Italy 1811-1812; studied medicine in Praha 1814-1816; travelled to Crete, Egypt and Palestine 1817-1818; travelled around the world 1822-1825, collecting especially in S. Africa, Mauritius and Australia 1822-1824; from 1830-1844 in a psychiatric asylum in Praha.
+**Abbreviated name**: *Sieber*

 #### Herbarium and types